Want to find the best sniper/precision rifle for you as a beginner?

 Bolt Action vs Semi-Automatic

-They are the go-to for accuracy’s sake since there’s less movement going on when the round is fired.
-They are also easier to make accurate than with a semi-automatic.
+Bolt action rifles are the go-to for accuracy’s sake since there’s less movement going on when the round is fired.
+They are also easier to make accurate than with a semi-automatic for a number of sciencey reasons.

-However, there’s been a lot of progress in semi-autos that are getting them on-par with bolt guns.
-The ability to rapidly re-engage a target without working the bolt might push you towards this route instead.
+However, there’s been a lot of progress in semi-autos that are getting them close to on-par with bolt guns, out to reasonable distances.
+However, the ability to rapidly re-engage a target without working the bolt might push you towards this route instead.

 Free Floating Barrel

-You want to reduce the contact between the stock and the barrel for two main reasons.
+You want to eliminate the contact between the stock and the barrel for two main reasons.

 First is that the stock can change with outside influences such as weather or use.
 This would alter the alignment with the barrel over time.